COVID-19 Employee Resources

-Due to the recent Coronavirus outbreak, we have temporarily extended the Employee Assistance Program (EAP) coverage with The Lexington Group from 6 to 8 counseling sessions.
+We have temporarily extended the Employee Assistance Program (EAP) coverage with The Lexington Group from 6 to 8 counseling sessions.
 We are especially mindful that as we come together to confront the challenges placed upon us by COVID-19, the health and safety of our employees is paramount.
 The Lexington Group is available 24/7 for help with any personal problem.

 You can contact The Lexington Group for counseling relating to depression, and/or stress surrounding the current pandemic.

 Contact The Lexington Group